brkicb/world-estate/README.md

 # World Estate

-Project built using React with RTK Query, and Django with the Django REST Framework and PostgreSQL.
+Project built using React with RTK Query, and Django with the Django REST Framework.

 To test the project, simply: